AOSSIE-Org/Info/GSoC-Ideas/2026/Karma.md

 * Look for mentors with the roles `@Fate`, `@Orb` and `@Gluon` in the Discord of the Stability Nexus
 * GitHub: @blizet ; Discord: @blizet4910
 * GitHub: @yogesh0509; Discord: @yogesh0509
+* Github: @DengreSarthak; Discord: @DenSarthak
 * GitHub: @Zahnentferner ; Discord: @b.wp

 ## Communication Channel

-Join our Discord servers (https://discord.gg/xnmAPS7zqB and https://discord.gg/fuuWX4AbJt) and discuss this idea in development.
+Join our Discord servers (https://discord.gg/xnmAPS7zqB and https://discord.gg/fuuWX4AbJt) and discuss this idea in `#development`.